Trump disavows 'send her back' rally chant, many Republicans alarmed

 “Nerves are frayed.
 People are on edge.
 The Republican caucus is at each other’s throats.
 We’re at each other’s throats.
 We need to all go home ... and listen to what our constituents care about,” she said.

-Reporting by David Morgan; additional reporting by Susan Heavey, Doina Chiacu, Susan Cornwell, Richard Cowan and Alexandra Alper ; editing by Kevin Drawbaugh and Jonathan Oatis
+Reporting by David Morgan; additional reporting by Susan Heavey, Doina Chiacu, Susan Cornwell, Richard Cowan and Alexandra Alper; editing by Kevin Drawbaugh, Jonathan Oatis and Sonya Hepinstall